intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

      - This code location is reachable inside TDX guest (i.e. not excluded), but has not been manually audited yet.
    * - wrapper
-     - The function that consumed a host input is a higher-level wrapper.
+     - The function that consumes or propagates a host input is a higher-level wrapper.
 The function is being checked for processing the host input in a secure way, but additionally all its callers are also reported by the Smatch pattern and the code audit happens on each caller.